Updated: Sep 9

 Resolve Chronic Low Back Pain - One of the structures that must be addressed is the deep paraspinal muscles.
 The Deep Para-Spinals (transversospinalis) muscles often atrophy in chronic low back pain cases.

 Research shows that individuals who exercise regularly are less likely to suffer from spinal stenosis.
 When you are hurting, it may seem counterintuitive to exercise while you’re in pain, but it is not.

 Think of exercise as a counter-inflammatory strategy.
-Exercise increases circulatory function, removes waste by-products, brings more oxygen to the site of injury, and greatly reduces pain levels.
+Exercise increases circulatory function, removes waste by-products, brings oxygen to the injury site, and reduces pain levels.
 It is a simple equation.
-The more inflammation, the more pain is experienced, decrease the inflammation, and experience a corresponding decrease in pain.
+The more inflammation, the more pain is experienced.
+Decrease the inflammation, and experience a corresponding decrease in pain.

 Your Aerobic Zone

-It is important when performing an aerobic exercise that you work within your aerobic zone.
-This is the range within which you want your heart to operate while you are performing your aerobic exercise.
-Think of your aerobic zone as the base which you must first establish for rehabilitation.
+When performing an aerobic exercise, you must work within your aerobic zone.
+This is the range within which you want your heart to operate while performing your aerobic exercise.
+Think of your aerobic zone as the base you must establish for rehabilitation.